American Psychiatric Association

 A comprehensive list of available 12 step programs as well as the tools to identify the most appropriate.
 Their site has in-depth information about 12 step programs, how they work and how to find one near you.

 A non-denominational, not-for-profit volunteer organization dedicated to reducing the incidence of suicide by befriending individuals in crisis and educating the community about effective prevention strategies.
-The Samaritans provides a free and confidential 24-hour phone befriending line, in Boston at 617.247.0220, and in Framingham at 508.875.4500.
+The Samaritans provide a free and confidential 24-hour phone befriending line.
+Call or text the 24/7 statewide Helpline at 877.870.4673.

 NCTSN brings a singular and comprehensive focus to childhood trauma.
 A collaboration of frontline providers, researchers and families committed to raising the standard of care while increasing access to services.